anindita127/ReMoS/README.md

 ```
 python src/Lindyhop/test_full_diffusion.py
 ```
-Set 'is_eval' flag to True to get the evaluation metrics.
+Set 'is_eval' flag to True to get the evaluation metrics, and set 'is_eval' to False to visualize the results.

-Download the pre-trained weights for the Lindy Hop motions from [here](https://vcai.mpi-inf.mpg.de/projects/remos/LindyHop_pretrained_weights.zip) and unzip them under `save/LindyHop/`.
+Download the pre-trained weights forr the Lindy Hop motions from [here](https://vcai.mpi-inf.mpg.de/projects/remos/LindyHop_pretrained_weights.zip) and unzip them under `save/LindyHop/`.

-** Training codes and prre-trained weights for Ninjutsu will be released soon! **